hritika2708/SolutionsAA/README.md

 # Affinity Answers

 ### 1. Imagine there is a file full of Twitter tweets by various users and you are provided a set of words that indicates racial slurs.
 Write a program that can indicate the degree of profanity for each sentence in the file.
 Write in any programming language (preferably in Python)-make any assumptions, but remember to state them.
-Please place the code in GitHub with proper documentation and share. <hr>
+Please place the code in GitHub with proper documentation and share.

-**Solution:**
+**Ans:**
 * I have assumed that the data provided is a csv file, with the name filename.csv
 * Each tweet is present in the csv file at the first column.
 * Each tweet is in a single line only, i.e. no `\n`, if present has been removed.